microsoft/finops-toolkit/docs/finops-hub/README.md

 The FinOps hub template includes the following resources:

 - Storage account (Data Lake Storage Gen2) to hold all cost data.
-- Data factory to manage data ingestion and cleanup.
+- Data Factory instance to manage data ingestion and cleanup.
+- Key Vault to store the Data Factory system managed identity credentials.

 Once deployed, you can create new exports in Cost Management and use [out of the box Power BI reports](reports) to customize and share reports with your stakeholders.